tailor-cms/ce-video/README.md

 - Renders the video with native controls
 - Embeds third-party players for supported services
-- Emits `interaction` event on playback
+- Emits `interaction` event with `{ currentTime, furthestTime }` on playback, throttled during playback and debounced on seek

 ## Development